-Our last two posts documented two-thirds of our year of hiking.
-This post will take us into December, and then in the next post, the last of the series, we will tell you our favorites and give our recommendations for seasonal hikes.
+Our last two posts documented two-thirds of our year of hiking (Part 1: Jan – April and Part 2: May – August).
+This post will take us from September to December.
+In the next post, the last of the series, we will tell you our favorites and give our recommendations for seasonal hikes.

 |Thurmond as seen from the Rend Trail|